 This post may contain affiliate links.
 Please read my disclosure for more info.

 Growing up in the South has taught me that no matter what the occasion, there has to be lots of food.
 If it’s comfort food, even better.
 And no matter if you’re on a diet, those calories don’t count on a special occasion, right?
 Over the years, I’ve been told to “put some meat on those bones” a time or two.
 And there is no end to temptations around Thanksgiving and Christmas time.
+So how do you survive the holidays on keto?

-So why on earth did I decide last year to start on a Ketogenic diet right before the Holidays?
+And why on earth did I decide last year to start on a Ketogenic diet right before the Holidays?
 Well, I wanted to lose some weight.
 I realized that the 40 individual fun size Twix bar wrappers piled up on my desk from Halloween was probably not the best way to cope with that.
 So I went to work researching the Ketogenic diet and what I found are the 5 basic tips that I compiled in my beginner’s guide.
 You can check those out here!

 The keto diet is so easy to stick with even during the Holidays.
 Don’t worry about all those carb heavy temptations, I’ll show you exactly how to stay in keto and keep shedding the pounds.